sebw/blog.wains.be/content/posts/2020/2020-10-05-libvirt-trunk-vlan-VM.md

 ## Configure the bridge for the guest VLAN

 I use `nmtui` as an easy interface to NetworkManager.
 You can obviously use `nmcli`.
+[This blog post covers nmcli](https://medium.com/@kbidarkar/configuring-bridges-and-vlans-using-nmcli-8cb79f45d3a6).

 Install the package if you want to use the TUI `dnf install NetworkManager-tui`.